New construction inspections ensure your new home is built according to plan and to high standards of workmanship.

 At what stages is the home inspected?

 New construction is typically inspected in 2 phases to ensure that all components are inspected while still visible.
 Any problems should be corrected before the next phase is started.
+The first inspection point is ‘pre-drywall’.
+At this stage the roof covering is on, the rough HVAC, plumbing and electrical is in, the exterior wall sheathing is sealed, and windows are installed.
+Basically, the house is weather proof and ready for insulation and drywall to be installed.

 Price

-Each of these 2 phase inspections start at $300 for up to 2000 square feet.
+Each of these 2 phase inspections start at $325 for up to 2000 square feet.

 More FAQs